gnu-octave/symbolic/HOWTO-release.md

       - fill it out as best we can

-  * Update 2022-07: tagging now happens after review, by admins!

       - Ticket should include the git hash to be tagged.

+  * tagging happens after review, by admins!

-      - If packages seem ok, hopefully someone else will +1 the release then we can tag:
+      - If packages seem ok, hopefully someone else will +1 the release but this is no longer essential (summer 2022)

+      - then we can tag:

           `git tag -a v3.x.y -m "Version 3.x.y"`